rawnly/js-challenges/README.md

 # Javascript Challenges
 > Some javascript challenges from beginner to advanced.

+## What?
+A collection of Javascript coding challenges, from beginner to advanced.
+All challenges are taken from the generous web or created by the contributors.

 ## So, Why?
 I'm creating this repo because I want to bring as many as possible code challenges (for free obviously) in a file or more.
 I know that there are so many websites like [codewars](codewars.com/) or [coderbyte](https://coderbyte.com) but this is different.
 So many websites are not for free, you need to pay a subscription and I think this is right ok, but if we can why don't do that for free?